DamianPala/pyrepogen/README.md

 # Pyrepogen
 Pyrepogen is a python repository generator for fast and simple preparing the python project repository in standardized way.
-Pyrepogen provides many options to customize repository generation.
+Pyrepogen provides many options to customize the repository generation.

-Furthermore Pyrepogen generate **Repoassist** that provides some extra features useful during your code development and maintain.
+One of the most important feature of Pyrepogen is to generate **Repoassist** in the generated repository.
+Repoassist provides some extra features which are useful during your code development and maintaining.

 ## Requirements

 - Python >= 3.7
 - Git >= 2.20.0
+- GNU Make

+> Required software must be available from command line - added into the system PATH.

 ## Installation

-To install pyrepogen you can use pypi: **THIS WAY IS CURRENTLY UNAVAILABLE!**
+To install Pyrepogen you can use pypi: **THIS WAY IS CURRENTLY UNAVAILABLE!**

 ```
 pip install pyrepogen